GreaterGoodCorp/SuperHelper/src/SuperHelper/Core/Utils/README.md

 # Subpackage `SuperHelper.Core.Utils`

 This package contains utilities implemented exclusively for the `core_cli.py` module.
-APIs designed in this subpackage are intended for internal use only.
+APIs designed in this subpackage are intended for internal use Sonly.

 Core commands are also documented here.